Magnus Nedregotten

 Magnus Victor Nedregotten (born 24 October 1990) is a Norwegian curler from Oslo.
-He currently plays third on Team Steffen Walstad.
+He currently plays third on Team Grunde Buraas.

 Career

 Juniors

 Nedregotten represented Norway in three World Junior Curling Championships.
 At the 2010 World Junior Curling Championships he played lead for the Steffen Mellemseter.
 The team would finish in 5th place.
 At the 2011 World Junior Curling Championships, he played second for the team which would win a bronze medal.
 At the 2012 World Junior Curling Championships, Nedregotten played third for the Norwegian team, skipped by Markus Snøve Høiberg.
 The team would finish 4th.

 Nedregotten would play on the Norwegian School of Sport Sciences team at both the 2013 and 2015 Winter Universiade, playing second in both events.
 In 2013, the team skipped by Høiberg finished 4th; in 2015, the team (skipped by Walstad) won the gold medal.

 Mixed doubles

-Nedregotten would find much of his success in mixed team and mixed doubles curling.
+Nedregotten would find much of his success in mixed doubles curling.
 In mixed doubles, Nedregotten and partner Kristin Moen Skaslien have represented Norway in the 2013, 2014, 2015, 2016, 2017 and 2019 World Mixed Doubles Curling Championships.
 The pair have finished 4th, 5th, 3rd, 9th, 5th and 9th respectively.
 They represented Norway in the mixed doubles tournament at the 2018 Winter Olympics.
 They lost the bronze medal game against the Olympic Athletes from Russia, but due to a positive testing of meldonium from Alexander Krushelnitskiy, their bronze medals were stripped and given to Nedregotten and Skaslien.

 Nedregotten and Skaslien won the second leg of the 2018–19 Curling World Cup, defeating Switzerland's Jenny Perret and Martin Rios in the final.
 The pair also won the Grand Final of the Curling World Cup, defeating Canada's Laura Walker and Kirk Muyres in the final.

+Skaslien and Nedregotten would again find success at the 2021 World Mixed Doubles Curling Championship, finishing in second place, losing to Scotland's Jennifer Dodds and Bruce Mouat 9–7 in the final.
+This result would directly qualify them for the 2022 Winter Olympics.
+At the Olympics, Skaslien and Nedregotten would improve on their performance at the 2018 Olympics, this time winning silver, losing 8–5 to Italy's Stefani Constantini and Amos Mosaner in the final.
+Skaslien and Nedregotten would again medal at the 2024 World Mixed Doubles Curling Championship, winning a bronze medal.
+This result would also qualify them to represent Norway for the third consecutive Olympics at the 2026 Winter Olympics.